AWebZen/AdventOfCode_2018/README.md

-# AdventOfCode_2018
-Advent of code 2018 answer codes
+# Answers for the advent of code
+2018 in python 2.7
+2019 in python 3.5